Friends of MM trip to Kenya - Kenya

 Masai Mara would more than likely involve a night on the shores of Lake Naivasha where we can do the boat trip out on to the lake before getting to the Mara for two nights camping, returning to Nairobi in the morning of day 13.
 Masai Mara needs no introduction and although will be by far the busiest with tourists flocking to the region all year round, it is also the park which gives the best chance of seeing the widest variety of wildlife.

 Activities and Highlights

-Activities during the camps will include camping, cooking, organising games, camp fires in the evening, day visits to local tourist attractions, visits to the other schools and projects supported by Moving Mountains in the area, home visits to experience the daily lives of the children you are camping with and educational/health classes with the kids.
-There will also be competitions and we’ll try to involve all the kids at the school as much as possible.
+Activities during the camps will include camping, cooking, organising games, camp fires in the evening, day visits to local tourist attractions, visits to the other schools and projects supported by Moving Mountains in the area, home visits to experience the daily lives of the children who are benefitting from the project and educational/health classes with the kids.

 All our projects in Kenya are part of a long-term sustained programme by our charity Moving Mountains.
 Over the years we have built numerous classrooms, laboratories, computer rooms, libraries, kitchens, water bore holes/pumps, special needs facilities and we have provided children with text books, reading books, stationery, school uniforms, laboratory equipment and have also sponsored students through their education.